mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

-VS Code Notes
+# VS Code Notes

+## Overview
+  * code editor from Microsoft
+  * implemented with the Electron framework
+  * mostly implemented in TypeScript
+  * mostly open source; see https://github.com/Microsoft/vscode

-* To install
+## To install
   * browse https://code.visualstudio.com/https://code.visualstudio.com/

-* Basics
+## Basics
   * can reopen recently edited files with File...Open Recent
    * to open the Command Palette, press cmd-P
   * to edit a file from a terminal, code {file-name}
     * will launch VS Code if not already running
     * otherwise will use existing VS Code session
   * reopens last set of tabs when restarted

-* Color Themes
+## Color Themes

   * default is "Dark+"
   * to change theme